DV Stent tracheal

 Basic description

-The DV Stent Tracheal is a worldwide unique self-expandable tracheal biodegradable stent that degrades in the human body usually 3 to 4 months after the implantation.
-Therefore, it is an ideal solution for temporary use in benign indications, where it is not necessary to extract it from the body like other non-degradable stents.
+DV Stent Tracheal is a worldwide unique self-expanding biodegradable stent intended for use in the trachea.
+It typically degrades in the human body within 2 – 4 months after implantation.
+This property makes it suitable for temporary use in benign indications where subsequent removal is not necessary, unlike stents made of non-degradable materials.

 CE mark pending

-DV Stent Tracheal is intended for patients aged 18 and older and is indicated for the treatment of benign tracheal stenoses unless primary surgery is indicated.
+DV Stent Tracheal is intended for patients over 18 years and is indicated for the treatment of benign tracheal strictures or tracheomalacia.

 Features / Benefits

-Stent integrity and radial force are maintained for 6 to 8 weeks of implantation.
-Subsequently, the radial force gradually decreases until the degradation of the material after 3 to 4 months.
+The integrity and radial force of the stent are maintained for 6–8 weeks after implantation; thereafter, the radial force gradually decreases until the material fully degrades within 2–4 months.

-Low migration is achieved by uncovered stent design.
+Low migration is ensured by the uncovered stent design.

-The stent is supplied sterile and is packed separately from the delivery system.
-Just prior to implantation, the stent must be manually compressed into the delivery system.
-The stent is inserted under bronchoscopic control through a rigid bronchoscope.
+The stent is supplied sterile.
+The package includes a delivery system, compressing tool, and the stent packed in a protective foil.
+Immediately before implantation, the stent must be manually compressed into the delivery system.
+The stent is implanted under bronchoscopic guidance through a rigid bronchoscope.

 Available sizes